qrutyy/bmp-conv/README.md

 ./tests/q-mode-benchmark.sh
 ```

-To test the correctness of multithreaded part - use:
+To test the correctness of multithreaded part - use (add options for better analysis, see *workflows/analysis.yml*):
 ```
-./tests/test.sh
+./tests/test.sh [-ci] [-ci-memcheck] [-ci-helgrind]
 ```

 ### Logs